Aneemes/DripShop/README.md

 or if on windows run the following:

-`celery -A myapp.celeryapp worker --loglevel=info -P eventlet`
+`celery -A dripshop worker --loglevel=info -P eventlet`

 running the server
 `python manage.py runserver --settings=dripshop.settings.dev`